ProfSFrink/c_sharp_portfolio/Readme.md

 ### __IMPLEMENTS: Conditional Statements, Loops, Exception Handling, Object-Orientated Programming__

 &nbsp;
-A C# version of the FizzBuzz problem, uses a TRY / CATCH block to exceptions, check that the number entered is a whole number with no decimal places , then checks for FizzBuzz (divisable by 3 and 5), Fizz (divisable by 3) and Buzz (divisable by 5) before a general message if none of those three apply, then the program ends.
+A C# version of the FizzBuzz problem, uses a TRY / CATCH block to exceptions, check that the numbers entered are whole numbers with no decimal places , then checks for FizzBuzz (divisable by 3 and 5), Fizz (divisable by 3) and Buzz (divisable by 5), or if none of those apply, adding each result to a string before outputting the result